-Solution-focused therapy (SFT) is a brief, goal-directed form of psychotherapy in which the purpose is to help the client discover, clarify, and accomplish their own solutions to problems.
-A main focus of the process is to set clear, concise, and realistic goals.
-It is most often used to treat school-related problems, family and couple conflicts, and addictions.
+Solution-focused therapy (SFT) is a brief, goal-directed form of psychotherapy with the purpose of helping the client discover, clarify, and accomplish their own solutions to problems.
+A main focus of SFT is to set clear, concise, and realistic goals.
+It is most often used to treat school-related problems, family and couple conflicts, and addiction.

-SFT usually takes six to eight sessions, held weekly for about an hour each, and the cost is comparable with other forms of talk therapy, yet overall cost will be lower due to the reduced amount of sessions.
+SFT usually takes six to eight sessions, held weekly for about an hour each, and the cost is comparable with other forms of talk therapy—yet overall cost will be lower due to the reduced number of sessions.

 The therapist guides the client in identifying what works well for them now, or what has worked in the past for similar challenges.
 At times, new approaches to problems are encouraged as a way to experiment with possible responses to new challenging circumstances.